Asymptotics of classical spin networks

 \section{Abstract}

-A spin network consists of a cubic ribbon graph (i.e., an abstract trivalent graph with a cyclic ordering of the vertices around each edge) and an admissible coloring of its edges by natural numbers.
-The evaluation of a spin network, with our normalization, is an integer number.
-The main results of our paper are: (a) an existence theorem for the asymptotics of evaluations of arbitrary spin networks (using the theory of $G$-functions), (b) a rationality property of the generating series of all evaluations with a fixed underlying graph (using the combinatorics of the chromatic evaluation of a spin network), (c) a complete study of the asymptotics of the so-called $6j$-symbols in all cases: Euclidean, Plane or Minkowskian (using the theory of Borel transform), (d) an assignement of two numerical invariants (a spectral radius and a number field) to spin networks and cubic graphs and (e) an explicit illustration of our results for some Euclidean, Plane and Minkowskian $6j$-symbols (using the constructive Wilf-Zeilberger method).
+A spin network is a cubic ribbon graph labeled by representations of $\mathrm{SU}(2)$.
+Spin networks are important in various areas of Mathematics (3-dimensional Quantum Topology), Physics (Angular Momentum, Classical and Quantum Gravity) and Chemistry (Atomic Spectroscopy).
+The evaluation of a spin network is an integer number.
+The main results of our paper are: (a) an existence theorem for the asymptotics of evaluations of arbitrary spin networks (using the theory of $G$-functions), (b) a rationality property of the generating series of all evaluations with a fixed underlying graph (using the combinatorics of the chromatic evaluation of a spin network), (c) rigorous effective computations of our results for some $6j$-symbols using the Wilf-Zeilberger theory, and (d) a complete analysis of the regular Cube $12j$ spin network (including a non-rigorous guess of its Stokes constants), in the appendix.